Timely Hats for Seasonable Men Buying a new lid? Not the time for head-games.

 Rarely is a man either dazzling or imbecilic solely on account of his baseball cap.
 Baseball caps as a class are safe, but are stylish only when they do not diminish a good-look.
 Rarely do they make a look a good one.

-A Word on Summer Hats
+A Word on Lightweight Hats

 The straw Trilby has made a remarkable comeback.
 Many men of a certain age (myself included) had mixed feelings when low-quality imported Trilbies began to grace the gondolas of H&M. It was great to see a classic back in vogue, and terrifying to know that – when it regained street-cred – it would hemorrhage cachet.
 That’s the price of popularity.
 Damn you, Instagram.

 A certain kind of gent can wear a certain kind of Trilby to fine effect.
 As with the fedora and the Panama, the man daring enough to don a Trilby needs to have a strong sense of style.
 He also needs the confidence to wear the hat neglectfully.
 Let me repeat that word: neglectfully.

 The man should wear the hat; the hat should never wear the man.

 A fedora or Trilby needs to be the finishing-touch without it ever seeming as if is being worn solely because it is intended to be the finishing touch.
 The man who looks good in a brimmed hat knows it’s the right hat, and knows why it is; but he doesn’t wear it just because he knows it is the right hat.
 Yes, it’s a paradox — and that’s why few men get it right.
 Study Laozi and Sunzi, and you’ll grasp the logic of the lid — without grasping it.

 A more seasoned gentleman can look dapper in a Panama; a younger man in the same hat risks presenting as affected, or comic.
 Younger men enjoy some discretionary latitude when it comes to Trilbies and pork-pies; older gents need to be careful not to look like pervs.